 Undergraduate and graduate students in Medicine or Midwifery can now select their elective courses for the 2019–2020 academic year.
 You can find all the documents you need to make your selection here.

-Please review the list of available courses and return your completed course selection form to Ms. Teissier by September 17, 2019.
+Review the list of available course units and return your completed course selection form to Ms. Teissier by September 17, 2019.

-Select the form that corresponds to your academic program:
+Select the form that corresponds to your degree program:

 New students, would you like to review all the information presented to you during the 2019 PACES orientation day?
 You've come to the right place!

 The 2019 PACES orientation meeting took place on Friday, August 30.
-During the event, you received a great deal of information regarding how to activate your account ENT, Moodle , and the various tracks within the PACES.
-You can easily find all of this information online in your MOODLE space, accessible from your digital workspace.
+During the event, you received a great deal of information on how to activate your account ENTand on Moodle , and the various tracks within the PACES.
+You can easily find all of this information online in your MOODLE space, accessible from your digital learning platform.

-• To do this, first log in to your digital workspace using your personal institutional email address: prenom.nom@etu.umontpellier.fr and your password.
+• To do this, first log in to your digital learning environment (ENT) using your personal institutional email address: prenom.nom@etu.umontpellier.fr and your password.

 • Then select the Moodle icon.
 You can find all the information on the PACES page.
-Alternatively, click directly on this quick link after logging in to the digital campus!
+Alternatively, click directly on this quick link after logging in to the digital learning platform!

 Good luck to everyone, and welcome back to the Montpellier-Nîmes School of Medicine!

 Just like the libraries, the dining facilities are switching to summer hours.
-Click here to see all the schedule changes for the dining facilities near the Arnaud de Villeneuve Campus.
+Find all the schedule changes for the dining facilities near the Arnaud de Villeneuve Campus here.

 Students and Staff